bullshag/ygoCGPTE/GDD.md

 - 2025-09-24: Rewired PlayerNavigator and AreaTooltip to the existing `locationInfoWindow`, migrated LocationActivitiesPanel onto it, and generated placeholder content for yet-to-be-specified locations. — Codex
 - 2025-09-24: Restored RPG scene from commit 0ea6a56 after corruption and re-populated LocationActivitiesPanel defaults in YAML. — Codex
+- 2025-09-24: Removed duplicate prefab-based LocationActivitiesPanel from RPG scene and retargeted city tooltip events to the auto-discovered panel on `locationInfoWindow`. — Codex